Matthew

 The passage

 v13-14.
 The preaching ministry of the disciples had stirred up Herod Antipas and so Jesus decides to cool things down, cf. v1-2.
 Luke tells us that he withdrew to Bethsaida Julius on the northeast shore of lake Galilee.
-Jesus and his disciples obviously went by boat, but the crowds, having worked out where he was going ("a solitary place"), travelled around the lake on foot and got there first.
+Jesus and his disciples obviously went by boat, but the crowds, having worked out where Jesus was going, traveled around the lake on foot and got there first.
 Out of "compassion", Jesus continues his healing ministry among them.

 God's providential care